yjs/yjs/README.md

 # ![Yjs](http://y-js.org/images/yjs.png)

 Yjs is a framework for optimistic concurrency control and automatic conflict resolution on shared data.
-The framework provides similar functionality as [ShareJs] and [OpenCoweb], but it implements a new algorithm that also support peer-to-peer communication protocols.
-Yjs was designed to handle concurrent actions on arbitrary data types like Text, Json, and XML.
+The framework provides similar functionality as [ShareJs] and [OpenCoweb], but supports peer-to-peer communication protocols by default.
+Yjs was designed to handle concurrent actions on arbitrary data like Text, Json, and XML.
 We also provide support for storing and manipulating your shared data offline.
 For more information and demo applications visit our [homepage](http://y-js.org/).

 **NOTE** This project is currently migrating.
 So there may exist some information that is not true anymore..

 You can create you own shared types easily.
-Therefore, you can take matters into your own hand by defining the meaning of the shared types, and ensure that it is valid, while Yjs ensures data consistency (everyone will eventually end up with the same data).
+Therefore, you can design the sturcture of your custom type, and ensure data validity, while Yjs ensures data consistency (everyone will eventually end up with the same data).
 We already provide data types for

 | Name     | Description       |
 |----------|-------------------|